my-realm/musings/vulnerable-airports.md

 So, unless fault tolerance and "exception handling mechanisms" are built by design, into modern infrastructure systems and logistical supply chains, those systems and supply lines will remain vulnerable to automated attacks from autonomous or remotely operated agents.

 In fact, the psychological motivations of a human agent in a given scenario, might eventually become comprehensible to ordinary onlookers and laypersons.
-But these days, even expert programmers of AI agents struggle to understand or comprehend why their AI model sometimes chooses to perform a particular set of steps towards a "short-term" or a "long-term" goal, that it conceives of or computes, on its own.
+But these days, even expert programmers of AI agents struggle to understand or comprehend why their AI model sometimes chooses to perform a particular set of steps towards a "short-term" or a "long-term" goal, that it computes or conceives, on its own.

 Existing synthetic AI agents, don't seem to have a psychological and sociological nature, even when they are programmed to mimic human psychological factors to emulate a "persona" or a "swarm."
 However, they have begun to manifest something different than animal or anthropomorphic personality traits.